Please browse the list of FAQ. If you don't see your question, feel free to click below to get in touch.

 My office is located at 12 Bellwether Way, Suite 220 in Bellingham, Washington.
-There is free parking available as well as an elevator.
+There is an elevator as well as free parking readily available.
+I also am able to offer virutal sessions to adults or teens located throughout Washington state.

 Please notify me at least 24 hours in advance if you will be unable to make your appointment.
 No shows or late cancellations will be billed at the regular rate.
 If you or your child are not feeling well, telehealth may be an option.